Malta: My Top 5 Coffee spots on the island

 1. Delizie Siciliane

-Located in one of Sliema’s little streets, opposite Towers Supermarket, is Delizie Siciliane, a cosy coffee shop may be small but definitely has a lot of character!
-From their delicious and miniature desserts which look like little pieces of artistry, to their rich flavoured coffees.
+Located in one of Sliema’s little streets, opposite Towers Supermarket is Delizie Siciliane, a cozy coffee shop that may be small but definitely has a lot of character!
+From their delicious and miniature desserts which look like little pieces of artistry to their rich flavoured coffees.
 They have quite a selection of coffees to choose from, but 1 in specific won my heart over, there and then, and that would be their iced coffee.

 2. Fontanella Tea Garden

-Fontanella is a very well known place located in Mdina.
+Fontanella is a very well-known place located in Mdina.
 Mdina itself is one of my favourite places on the island.
-Every time I am there, it is like I enter to some other parallel life which co exists close to ours.
+Every time I am there, it is like I enter some other parallel life that co-exists close to ours.
 This tea garden to me is a must every time I am in Mdina, it is the ‘cherry on the cake’ of the entire Mdina experience.